 21 – Mini Fridge and/or Freezer

-One complaint I hear from people is that they don't have enough fridge or freezer space.
+One complaint I hear is that they don't have enough fridge or freezer space.
 Ideally, I bet the raw feeder in your life would love a full-size freezer, but that's a big ask for Christmas.
 So I recommend a mini-fridge (for thawing and storing) and/or freezer to expand storage for the dogs.

 If you live in Western Washington, I recommend going to the Appliance Recycling Outlet in Snohomish, Washington.
 This is where we purchased all of our appliances at a great price.